Home Mortgage Disclosure Act: Publication of HMDA data and related products

 HMDA data products are hosted on behalf of the FFIEC by the Federal Reserve Board for data HMDA collections for 2016 and prior and the CFPB for HMDA collections 2017 and later.
 Additionally, historic files prior to 2014 can be found at the National Archives and Records Administration (NARA) website.
 The NARA files include both Final and Ultimate datasets.
 The Final datasets include one year of resubmissions and late submissions by HMDA reporters and the Ultimate files contain two years of late and resubmitted data.
 NARA files include the statistical aggregates collected prior to 1990, the transaction level data collected in 1990 and onward, and the Aggregate and Disclosure reports produced from those data.
 The Aggregate and Disclosure reports were modified in 2018 due to changes in Regulation C.

 In order to determine what transaction level data would be made public in the 2018 and onward HMDA collections, the CFPB used a balancing test method that weighed public utility of the data against potential for consumer harm.
 The application of the balancing test resulted in some fields being redacted and others being modified in order to protect applicant and borrower privacy.

 HMDA datasets are published annually and include the Loan Application Register (LAR), Transmittal Sheet (TS), and Panel.
 The LAR contains transaction level data that were covered by Regulation C during the collection year.
 The LAR is one of the few datasets that contains application data as well as originated mortgages which allows calculation of denial rates and must be accounted for when analyzing HMDA data.
 The Transmittal Sheet contains self reported information related to HMDA reporters.
 The Panel is a compilation of regulatory data related to an institution that is used to profile HMDA reporters by peer group, such as by asset size, or by depository status and provide identifiers that link to other datasets, such as the CRA and the National Information Center.
 Initial dataset publications are referred to as the Modified LAR and are available on 3/31 of each calendar year.
 Later in the year additional datasets are published including the Snapshot, a point in time copy of HMDA of all three annual HMDA datasets, and Dynamic, TS and LAR files that are updated weekly.

 The HMDA Data Browser was launched as an access tool for the 2018 and onward HMDA collections.
 The Data Browser allows filtering by geographic location, including State, MSA, and county, HMDA reporter, by LEI or name, and up to two additional data fields.
 The Data Browser also allows access via API.

-HMDA Data Use in Fair Lending Analysis
+HMDA in fair lending analysis

-HMDA data can be used to identify indicators of potential mortgage discrimination, however HMDA does not contain sufficient data to make conclusive determinations regarding discrimination.
-In all cases of possible discrimination, the basic regulatory inquiry revolves around whether a protected class of persons being denied a loan or offered different terms for reasons other than objectively acceptable characteristics (e.g. income, collateral).